Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

    * Stable: API is released and ready for production use.
    * Deprecated: API is deprecated in favor of a newer version or another API.
    * Archived: API is retired and no longer available for use.
-5. On the second step of the wizard labelled **Endpoint**, specific endpoints can be added, edited, or deleted.
+5. On the second step of the wizard, labelled **Endpoint**, specific endpoints can be added, edited, or deleted.

 ### Delete endpoints and catalog items